Localization for Almost-Periodic Operators with Power-law Long-range Hopping: A Nash-Moser Iteration Type Reducibility Approach: Introduction

 They observed that for some special almost-periodic potentials, the condition \eqref{dccond} is stable under small perturbations.
 Then by using again the KAM method, they showed for such potentials $(d_\mathbf{i})_{\mathbf{i}\in\Z^d}$, there exists a unitary operator $Q$ and some diagonal operator $D'$ so that for $|\varepsilon|\ll1$,

 This implies in particular that $H$ has pure point spectrum.
-Since in this KAM procedure $Q\approx I$ (with $I$ being the identity operator) in the analyticity norm, the eigenfunctions of $D'$ under the transformation $Q$ form a complete set of exponentially localized eigenfunctions of $H$.
-While the potentials of \cite{BLS83} seem restricted, they contain in fact the Maryland potential \cite{GFP82} and Sarnak's potential \cite{Sar82} as special cases.
-Subsequently, P\"oschel presented a general KAM approach (in the setting of translation invariant Banach algebras) and provided new examples of limit-periodic potentials having Anderson localization.
+Since in this KAM procedure, $Q\approx I$ (with $I$ being the identity operator) in the analytic norm, the eigenfunctions of $D'$ under the transformation $Q$ form a complete set of exponentially localized eigenfunctions of $H$.
+While the potentials of \cite{BLS83} seem restrictive, they contain in fact the Maryland potential (cf. \cite{GFP82}) and Sarnak's potential (cf. \cite{Sar82}) as special cases.
+Subsequently, P\"oschel \cite{Pos83} presented a general KAM approach (in the setting of translation invariant Banach algebras) and provided new examples of limit-periodic Schr\"odinger potentials having Anderson localization.
 P\"oschel's proof also requires the operator to satisfy both \eqref{dccond} and \eqref{lrcond}.

-All results as mentioned above concern operators with exponential long-range hopping.
+All mathematical results as mentioned above concern operators with exponential long-range hopping.
 In this paper we try to generalize some results of \cite{Cra83,BLS83, Pos83} to the polynomial long-range hopping case, i.e.,

 We assume additionally $(d_\mathbf{i})_{\mathbf{i}\in\Z^d}$ satisfies the Diophantine condition (this is reasonable since we have a slower decay of the hopping).
 We again want to find invertible transformation $Q$ and some diagonal operator $D'$ so that \eqref{blsmd} holds true.
 The transformation $Q$ should be the limit of some sequence of invertible operators $Q_k$ along the iteration steps in \textit{some operator norm}.
 In \cite{BLS83, Pos83}, they introduced an exponential norm for the Toeplitz type operator $A$: